Best Flybarless System

 As I already mentioned, I personally feel it is one of (if not the) best flybarless system for people's first introduction into virtual flybars due to its out of the bag plug and play simplicity along with easy to understand setup instructions & intuitive LED programming method direct on the unit.

-I've flown a good number of RC helicopters using the MicroBeast and find the feel and performance quite exceptional given the out of box setup and easy-breezy setup procedure.
+I've flown a good number of RC helicopters using the MicroBeast and find the feel and performance fairly good given the easy & straightforward setup procedure using nothing more than your transmitter sticks along with the push button, menu / status LED's, and 3 adjustable pots on the unit.

 Spektrum AR7210BX $200.00 USD